 What are the different communication types?

 Engage with your fans on the mobile app using Communication cards.
-There are four different types of communication cards:
+There are three different types of communication cards:

 Info cards are the most versatile type of communication you can send via the mobile app.
 Info cards can be used to send exclusive content, noteworthy news, offers, and more.

 With a question card, you can send out trivia, polls and surveys to your fans.
 All questions are multiple choice with up to four answers, with a different fan experience depending on the question type.

 Banners are visual images you can send to fans to promote a sponsor, your brand, an event, or anything that is solely visual.
 You can send banner cards to the Mobile App or to Gateway and you can track engagement metrics for each card.

 What audiences can I send a communication to?

 How you communicate with your fanbase will vary based on the type of information you want to send.
 Sometimes you want everyone in the app to receive a message, while other times you may want a specific segment of your fanbase to receive the communication.